thesagrotan/emarocks/tasks.md

 - [ ] Document the color utility/context and provide usage examples.

 **Notes:**
-- getSimulationColors utility created in shared/utils.ts
+- `getSimulationColors` utility has not been created yet and is not in `shared/utils.ts`
-- blob-simulation.tsx refactored to use getSimulationColors for all theme-based color selection
-- Next: check overlays, UI, and utility files for color logic to centralize
-- No issues so far; color logic is now consistent in main simulation and SVG export
-- TODO: Document getSimulationColors usage and update checklist when overlays/UI are refactored
+- The task is still pending.

 ## 3. Modularize Blob Initialization and Placement
-- [ ] Extract blob placement and initialization logic from the main simulation component into reusable functions or custom hooks (e.g., `useBlobPlacement`).
+- [x] Extract blob placement and initialization logic from the main simulation component into reusable functions or custom hooks (e.g., `useBlobPlacement`).
 - [ ] Memoize expensive calculations and derived values (e.g., letter area, mask generation, collision checks) using React or utility memoization where possible.
 - [ ] Add unit tests for blob placement logic, including edge cases (e.g., restricted area at edge, very small/large blob counts).
 - [ ] Document the new functions/hooks and provide usage examples.
+- [x] Implement "Add" and "Remove" blob functionalities using canvas click events.
+- [x] Integrate a font selector component into the UI to allow users to choose different fonts for the letter within the restricted area.
+- [x] Ensure the selected font is correctly applied to the letter rendering on the canvas and in the SVG export.

 **Notes:**
+- Section 3 is now more complete
-- initializeBlobs utility created in blob-simulation/hooks.ts
+- `initializeBlobs` utility created in `blob-simulation/hooks.ts`
-- blob-simulation.tsx refactored to use initializeBlobs for all blob placement and initialization
+- `blob-simulation.tsx` refactored to use `initializeBlobs` for all blob placement and initialization
-- Logic is now reusable, testable, and easier to maintain
+- Logic is now reusable, testable, and easier to maintain.
-- Next: consider memoization and add unit tests for initializeBlobs
+- Next: consider memoization and add unit tests for `initializeBlobs`
-- No issues so far; initialization is now modular and clean

 ## 4. Improve State and Animation Management
 - [ ] Move animation frame and simulation state logic into a custom React hook (e.g., `useBlobSimulationAnimation`).